rogaha/devops/README.md

 Note that using shared runners hosted by GitLab also requires AWS credentials to be input into GitLab for configuration.

-Hosted your own GitLab runners uses AWS Roles instead of hardcoding the access key ID and secret access key in GitLab and in other configuration files.
-And since this project is open-source, we wanted to avoid sharing our AWS credentials.
+Hosting your own GitLab runners will use an [AWS Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#use-roles-with-ec2) instead of hardcoding the access key ID and secret access key in GitLab and in other configuration files.
+And since this project is open-source, we want to avoid sharing our AWS credentials, while also making a smaller surface area of privileged infrastructure information (only AWS).

-**Setup GitLab CI/CD**
+#### Setup GitLab CI/CD

 Below outlines the basic steps to setup [Autoscaling GitLab Runner on AWS](https://docs.gitlab.com/runner/configuration/runner_autoscale_aws/).

+You can also check out the [full presentation](https://docs.google.com/presentation/d/1sRFQwipziZlxBtN7xuF-ol8vtUqD55l_4GE-4_ns-qM/edit?usp=sharing) that covers the same steps.

 If you don't have an AWS account, signup for one now and then proceed with the deployment setup.